-A child going missing from education is a potential indicator of abuse or neglect.
-School staff members should follow the procedures for dealing with children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future.
-However, if a child as in immediate danger or at risk of harm, a referral should be made immediately to children's social care (and the police if appropriate).
+A child going missing or absent from education is a potential indicator of abuse or neglect.
+School staff members should follow the procedures for dealing with children who go missing or are absent from from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future.
+However, if a child as in immediate danger or at risk of harm, a referral should be made immediately to children's social care

+(and the police if appropriate).
 Local authority officers responsible for CME should check that a referral has been made and, if not, they should alert children's social care.